Deportation in the second Trump administration: Eswatini

+Ghana

 On September 5, 2025, the US flew 14 migrants from Alexandria, Louisiana to Ghana, including at least five from Nigeria and The Gambia who had immigration court orders preventing their deportation to their home countries.
 The detainees were reportedly restrained in straitjackets for the 16-hour flight and not informed of their destination either before or after their arrival.
 Ghanaian President John Dramani Mahama confirmed an agreement with the US to accept deportees on September 10.
 On September 12, Asian Americans Advancing Justice filed suit on behalf of the five Nigerians and Gambians, four of whom were detained in Dema Camp under substandard conditions.
 Ghana had sent one former detainee on to The Gambia even though, as a gay man, the US immigration court held he could not be sent there under the provisions of the international Convention Against Torture.
-In late September eight to ten of these migrants were taken to Togo where they were left to fend for themselves without identity documents or formal entry.
+In late September, eight to ten of these migrants were taken to Togo where they were left to fend for themselves without identity documents or formal entry.
 Some of these migrants alleged they had been held in substandard conditions in Ghana and told they would be taken to a hotel before they were expelled.

-In her decisions on the lawsuit, US District Court Judge Tanya S. Chutkan called the US government's actions "a very suspicious scheme" intended as "an end run around the United States' obligations" but that despite "the government’s cavalier acceptance of Plaintiffs’ ultimate transfer to countries where they face torture and persecution” her court did not have jurisdiction to rule on the case.
+In her decisions on the lawsuit, US District Court Judge Tanya S. Chutkan called the US government's actions "a very suspicious scheme" intended as "an end run around the United States' obligations" but that despite "the government's cavalier acceptance of Plaintiffs' ultimate transfer to countries where they face torture and persecution," her court did not have jurisdiction to rule on the case.

-On November 10, 2025, US Senator Jeanne Shaheen sent a letter to Secretary of State Marco Rubio asking for an explanation for a $7.5 million payment to the government of Equatorial Guinea in exchange for that nation agreeing to accept US deportees.
-The letter noted Equatorial Guinea's record of corruption and human rights violations, including several documented in State Department human rights and human trafficking reports.
-The payment, made from a fund intended for international relief to migrants and refugees, exceeded total US aid to Equatorial Guinea over the past eight years.
-It followed approaches and meetings between high US government officials and Equatorial Guinean first vice president Teodoro Nguema Obiang, son and presumed successor of the nation's president.
-The younger Obiang reportedly received benefits from the US despite his court settlement there, conviction in France and subjection to international sanctions for corruption.
+The Office of the United Nations High Commissioner for Human Rights requested that Ghana refrain from deporting to countries "where there are substantial grounds for believing that they would be in danger of being subjected to torture".

+In 2025, the US deported more than 30 people to Ghana.
+Ghana forced at least 22 of those people to return to their home countries, including those who had obtained court-ordered protection in the US to prevent this outcome.

+Liberia

+On August 18, 2026, Liberia announced it had agreed to accept up to 1200 US deportees over the next year.
+As part of the arrangement the US pledged $124 million in assistance and extended the maximum validity for US visitor visas for Liberians from 12 to 36 months.
+Liberian government officials said the IOM and UNHCR would provide further assistance to US deportees, who would be free to seek asylum in Liberia.
+The first flight of 20 deportees including individuals from Venezuela and Cuba arrived August 20.
+After five of those deported to Liberia refused to deplane, they were told they would be returned to the US but instead were flown to Equatorial Guinea and forced to deplane there where they are being held in substandard conditions.